10 Eryx Sand Boa Species

 Source: iNaturalist user Kudaibergen Amirekul – CC BY-SA 4.0

-Desert sand boas are fairly similar to Arabian sand boas, as they’re most closely related.
+Desert sand boas are fairly similar to Arabian sand boas, as the two species are closely related.
 They have smooth scales, hunt by diving into sand, and have eyes positioned high on their skull for superior vision while buried.
-However, they tend to be a slightly duller grey or beige, while the Arabian sand boa has fiery orange patches.
+However, they tend to be a slightly duller grey or beige, while Arabian sand boas are covered with fiery orange patches.

-Desert sand boas feed on mammals and are easy to keep alive with mice in captivity.
+Desert sand boas feed on mammals, and are easy to keep alive in captivity with mice.
 However, according to this report, they face a grave obstacle, as one captive Eryx miliaris ended up severely ill after swallowing large quantities of sand.

 6 Whitaker’s boa